GeotrekCE/Geotrek-admin/docs/import.rst

 Multiples import
 ----------------

-When you need to import data for the same element found in 2 different parsers, you can to force the aggregation of both values.
+When you need to import data for the same object found in 2 different parsers, you can to force the aggregation of both values.
 It can be interesting with portals for example.

-Param for the aggregation : m2m_aggregate_fields
+Param for the aggregation : ``m2m_aggregate_fields``

-Here an example with 2 parsers :
+Here is an example with 2 parsers :

 ::